 - Josephine Peeters - The effect of data quality and metadata on data-driven decision making The winner

-See the video and some pictures below for an impression of our thesis award and thesis market.
+See the video and some pictures below for an impression of the thesis award and thesis market.